Michigan Wildlife Repair Services

-Wildlife prevention is good to keep nuisance animals and attic pest out of your home.
-Wildlife proofing your home is essential when dealing with unwanted pest.
-Most wild animals are very territorial and will often come back to a home if the repairs not done right.
+Wildlife prevention is good to keep nuisance animals and attic pests out of your home.
+Wildlife-proofing your home is essential when dealing with unwanted pests.
+Most wild animals are very territorial and will often come back to a home if the repairs are not done right.
 We offer all types of repairs.
-Chimney caps, eves, gable vents, ridge vents, bathroom vent covers, caulking, screening, flashing, deck screening and more.
+Chimney caps, eves, gable vents, ridge vents, bathroom vent covers, caulking, screening, flashing, deck screening, and more.
 We use caulking and roof sealant on all repairs.
 We never use spray foam for repairs!
 It looks awful and never last.
 The absolute only time for spray foam use is when controlling air flow and insulation purposes.
 Always used from inside out, never outside in.
 Below are some reasons for repairs:

 Common Nuisance Wildlife Entry Points

-Around chimneys and eves can prevent mice, squirrels, birds, bats and other wildlife from entering your attic and home.
-Flashing on bird feeder post can prevent raccoons and squirrels from eating your feed as they can not grip onto the post.
-Shiny metal flashing above door ways and on wood siding can deter bats from roosting and wood peckers from pecking holes.
+Around chimneys and eves can prevent mice, squirrels, birds, bats, and other wildlife from entering your attic and home.
+Flashing on bird feeder posts can prevent raccoons and squirrels from eating your feed as they can not grip onto the post.
+Shiny metal flashing above doorways and on wood siding can deter bats from roosting and woodpeckers from pecking holes.

 Bathroom Vent Covers

 Cages over dryer vents and bathroom vents can prevent birds from nesting in your flex pipe causing your exhaust systems not to work.
-It's important to removal all of the debris from with in the flex pipe.
+It's important to remove all of the debris from within the flex pipe.
 Sometimes this requires going into the attic to remove the flex pipe from the exhaust.
 Once removed you can clean out the pipe and reattach it to the exhaust.
 Using hardware cloth instead of the vent cap can clog up sometimes.
 We don't recommend this method.